moja-global/FLINT.Module.To_Be_Desgined_Modules/README.md

-# FLINT.modules
+# FLINT.modules + module development approach
+This repo contains two blocks on info: Which modules could still be developed and Which steps can best be followed when developing a new module.

-Repo for all the open source modules that can be attached to the FLINT
+Please add all ideas for additional modules that can be attached to the FLINT as issues.

+The process to be followed when developing a module is also documented here.
+Please add suggetions based on your own experience.

 ## Contributors